MiguVerse/MC-Optimized-preset/README.md

 # Optimized MiguVerse's Server Default Configuration

-This is a fully optimized Minecraft server configuration template for **LeafMC** tested on a **Ryzen 9 5950X (16-core/32-thread)** with **10GB RAM allocation**.
-Can be used as a base for various server types including Survival, Creative, Mini-games, and more, also it can be adapted for any other CPU, by default it is optimized for all CPUs and minor adjustments may be needed for lower core count CPUs.
+This is a fully optimized Minecraft server configuration template for **LeafMC** with **10GB RAM allocation**.
+Designed to work efficiently on any modern multi-core processor.
+Can be used as a base for various server types including Survival, Creative, Mini-games, and more.

 ## Server Software

 - **[LeafMC](https://www.leafmc.one/)** - High-performance fork of Paper with advanced optimization features
 - Based on: Paper MC, Purpur, and Gale optimizations

-## Hardware Specifications
+## Recommended Specifications

-- **CPU**: AMD Ryzen 9 5950X (16 cores / 32 threads)
+- **CPU**: Any modern multi-core processor (4+ cores recommended)
-- **RAM**: 10GB allocated to server
+- **RAM**: 10GB allocated to server (adjustable based on player count)
 - **Java**: JDK 21 (recommended for Virtual Thread support)

 ---